awsdocs/amazon-rekognition-developer-guide/doc_source/setting-up-your-amazon-rekognition-streaming-video-resources.md

 **To recognize faces in a video stream \(AWS SDK\)**

 1. If you haven't already, create an IAM service role to give Amazon Rekognition Video access to your Kinesis video streams and your Kinesis data streams\.
 Note the ARN\.
-For more information, see [Giving access to your Kinesis video streams and Kinesis data streams](api-streaming-video-roles.md#api-streaming-video-roles-all-stream)\.
+For more information, see [Giving access to streams using AmazonRekognitionServiceRole](api-streaming-video-roles.md#api-streaming-video-roles-all-stream)\.

 1. [Create a collection](create-collection-procedure.md) and note the collection identifier you used\.